EasySigh/wtcook/README.md

   - Dishes
   - Collections
   - Statistics / History
-  - Search
+  - Public Catalog

 ## Description

-For the first login the user have to pass small questionnaire.
-An authenticated user, have access to Dashboard.
+An authenticated user, have access to Dashboard.\
-Where user can:
+Where he can:
 1. Save promoted **dishes** or create by himself.
 2. Save promoted **collections** or create by himself from scratch.
 3. Search public **dishes/collections** of other users and save them.
 4. Customize the order, visibility, history and other parameters of the Dishes & Collections.
 5. Share **own** Dishes (recipes) or Collections with other users.
-6. Mark / Schedule the cooking date.
+6. Mark / Schedule the dish cooking date.
 7. Rate public dish / collection.
 8. Get complete statistics of cooked dishes with advices.